multitudes/Ray-Tracing-in-One-Weekend-in-C/README.md

 }
 ```

-## an array of shapes in C?
+## An array of shapes in C?
 How!?
 Thanks to this course I discovered that you can have polymorphic behavior in C.
 It is a bit weird at first but totally doable.

-I have a struct, t_hittable that has a function pointer to a hit function.
+I have a struct, `t_hittable` that has a function pointer to a hit function.

 To create an array of different shapes (like spheres and cubes) that all implement the [`hittable`]interface or behaviour, I define a struct `t_hittable` that contains a function pointer for the `hit` function: